mimoduo/mimogear/docs/pug/mixins.md

 </div>
 ```

-##The Symbol Mixin
+##+symbol

-The symbol mixin allows you to add icons into your html by linking to svg symbols within the automatically generated svg-sprite.
+The symbol mixin generates an svg symbol given the name of an imported svg.
+The result links with the automatically generated sprite.

 **Pug**